spywhere/plug.nvim/README.md

 'https://github.com/user/repo.git'

--- to install a plugin with options, use map instead
+-- to install a plugin with options, use table instead {
-{
   'user/repo',
   options = {